 - 2. Click Add.
 The Add New User page displays. - 3.
-On the Add New User page, do the following: - Enter a user name for this account in User Name field. - o Enter the user's actual name in the Name field. - Enter a password for the user in the Password field and in the Confirm Password field.
+On the Add New User page: - o Enter a user name for this account in User Name field. - Enter the user's actual name in the Name field. - Enter a password for the user in the Password field and in the Confirm Password field.
 Refer to the Password Policies section in the GigaVUE-OS CLI Reference Guide.

-Note: GigaVUE-FM will prompt for your password.
+Note: GigaVUE-FM prompts you to enter your password.
+Enter your password and click Submit.

 - Assign a role to the user by clicking in Capability field and selecting a role from the drop-down list.
 For the steps to create a role, refer to Create Roles. - 4.
-Select Enable to enable the user's account, and then click Save.
+Select Enable to enable the user's account, and then click Save. - 5.
+The added users will then be listed in the User Setup page.
+In GigaVUE-OS, this list will also display the Last Login and Number of Login Attempts of a user.